 The Rose Bowl Flea Market only happens once a month (every second Sunday of the month), so I knew we had to go when we had the chance.
+We love a good flea market!
+We have our hearts set on going to the San Antonio flea market at some point soon hopefully.
+Flea markets are always so much fun and we love spending the day at ones with plenty going on.
 We had our friend Tim visiting us that weekend, but I made everyone get up at 7am and drive over to Pasadena.
 Because from what I had heard, the earlier you got there the better.
 Well, we got a slow start and didn’t make it til 9:30.
 Oops.

 So, here’s the deal.
 The earlier you arrive the more expensive the tickets are.
 Say what?

 I guess all the good stuff is the first to go, so they charge more to let you in early.
 But you can’t go too early because some of the vendors aren’t even set up yet.
 So I think to really get a feel for this you have to go a few times, get to know your favorite vendors, and figure out what their time schedule is.

 What I’m going to tell you is what happens if you arrive at 9:30am…

 The price of an entry at 9:30am was $9.00.
 We bought 3 tickets and they gave us back a $2 bill as part of our change from $30.
 Apparently giving back a $2 bill is something they’re famous for!
 So that was fun.